Working on 'Coming 2 America' was a dream come true, says Oscar winner Ruth E Carter | Entertainment

 Carter, 60, said the iconic outfits from the first film, designed by Deborah Nadoolman Landis, were loved by everyone, so she wanted to be ''consistent'' with her work on the follow-up.

-''I was really paranoid about not honoring the first one because everyone loves the first movie so much that I needed to go back and take another look at it because I love the first one as well.
-I wanted to make sure we kept that consistent like I did not want to change Zamunda,'' the designer said.
+''I was really paranoid about not honouring the first one because everyone loves the first movie so much that I needed to go back and take another look at it because I love the first one as well.
+I wanted to make sure we kept that consistent, like I did not want to change Zamunda,'' the designer said.

 Valaya came to her mind for creating the majestic look of the women characters in the movie, particularly Headley's character of Queen Lisa.